 The Nitrate concentration of the samples during the sampling period showed varied concentrations.
 The concentration of nitrate in Rumuokparali ranged from 2.3±2.0 mg/l to 5.9±0.6 mg/l with the least value recorded in Q1 while the highest concentration was obtained in Q3.
 The nitrate concentration in Elelenwo ranged from 3.1±1.4 mg/l to 3.8±1.7 mg/l with the highest concentration recorded in the Q4 and the least nitrate value was recorded in Q3.
 For the samples collected from Eliozu community, the nitrate concentration ranged from 1.1±0.6 mg/l to 4.7±0.7 mg/l with the highest value recorded in the Q4 and the least value was obtained at Q3.

-The phosphate concentrations which were generally low however showed a varied concentrations across the sampled locations and the period of the year.
+The phosphate concentrations which were generally low, however, showed varied concentrations across the sampled locations and the period of the year.
 The phosphate value recorded in Rumuokparali community ranged from 0.03±0.02 mg/l recorded in Q1 to 0.05±0.00 mg/l obtained in Q4.
 The value recorded in Elelenwo community ranged from 0.03±0.001 mg/l to 0.05±0.00 mg/l with the highest value recorded in Q4 and the least concentration was obtained in Q2 and Q3.
 The samples collected from Eliozu recorded phosphate values which ranged from 0.02±0.02 mg/l to 0.05±0.00 mg/l with the highest concentration recorded in the fourth quarter while the least concentration recorded in the first quarter.

-Figure 1: OverallPrevalence of Salmonella in borehole water samples during the study period
+Figure 1: Overall prevalence of Salmonella in borehole water samples during the study period

 Figure 2: Prevalence of Salmonella in borehole water samples based on study locations